Wayfair: 2020–present

 Wayfair won the 2020 Webby Award for Shopping in the category Apps, Mobile & Voice.

-On July 10, 2020, Wayfair became the subject of a QAnon-affiliated conspiracy theory falsely accusing the company of being involved in child sex trafficking as a front organization.
+On July 10, 2020, Wayfair became the subject of a conspiracy theory that falsely accused the company of being involved in child sex trafficking as a front organization.

 In 2022, Wayfair announced the opening of a flagship store in the King of Prussia Mall outside of Philadelphia, PA.

 2022

-On August, 19 2022 CEO Niraj Shah penned a letter to employees notifying them that approximately 900 positions were to be laid off.
+On August 19, 2022, CEO Niraj Shah penned a letter to employees notifying them that approximately 900 positions were to be laid off.
 Citing post-pandemic growth that "has not materialized as we had anticipated," Shah continues, "Our team is too large for the environment we are now in, and unfortunately we need to adjust."

-Wayfair is facing losses and a stock shrinkage of 70% from the beginning of the year through August, and posted a loss of $378 million in 2022Q2.
+In 2022 Wayfair was facing losses and a stock drop of 70% from the beginning of the year through August, and posted a loss of $378 million in Q2 of 2022.
 The CEO's letter notes severance packages of 10 weeks pay minimum to US-based employees.
 Those packages are expected to cost the company between $30 and $40 million.

+2024

+In May 2024, the company opened its first non-outlet, Wayfair-branded physical location at Edens Plaza in Wilmette, Illinois, joining other formerly online-only brands like Warby Parker, Figs, Glossier, and Everlane in opening a brick and mortar location.

+In January 2025, Wayfair announced that the company would withdraw from the German and Austrian markets, leading to a layoff of an estimated 730 positions or 3% of its global workforce.
+Wayfair Finance Chief Kate Gulliver shared in a statement with the CNBC that the company's aim is to grow its market share where the potential return on investment was higher.
+Mayor Julien Neubert (SPD) in Lich, Hesse expressed regret publicly for the company's decision to exit the market, citing the impact layoffs would have on his city of about 14,000 residents.

+Specialty retail brands

+AllModern

+AllModern first launched in 2006 as an online-exclusive furniture retailer and the first specialty retail brand to launch under CSN Stores.
+Its collection has taken inspiration from design ideologies such as the Bauhaus movement and the Good Design Era, aiming to evolve timeless designs of minimalist and mid-century furniture.
+In May 2022, AllModern opened its first brick and mortar store in Lynnfield, Massachusetts, giving customers the new opportunity to see physical products while still offering online access to product options and alternative delivery options that allow customers to buy items in store and take home or purchase in store for fast and free delivery.
+AllModern has since opened its second store in Dedham, Massachusetts and its most recent store in Austin, Texas.